mozilla/webxr-api/WebXR API.md

 		attribute Float32Array orientation; // quaternion x,y,z,w from 0,0,0,1 of East/Up/South
 	}

-The XRCartographicCoordinates are used in conjunction with the XRCoordinateSystem to represent a frame of reference that may optionally be positioned in relation to the nearest planet.
+The XRCartographicCoordinates are used in conjunction with the XRCoordinateSystem to represent a frame of reference that may optionally be positioned in relation to a geodetic frame like WGS84 for Earth, otherwise a sphere is assumed.

+### TODO

+- find geodetic frames for other planets and moons in this solar system

 ## XRCoordinateSystem

+	enum XRFrameOfReferenceType { "headModel", "eyeLevel", "stage", "spatial" };

 	interface XRCoordinateSystem {
 		readonly attribute XRCartographicCoordinates? cartographicCoordinates;
+		readonly attribute XRFrameOfReferenceType type;

 		Float32Array? getTransformTo(XRCoordinateSystem other);
-	};

-## XRFrameOfReference

-	enum XRFrameOfReferenceType { "headModel", "eyeLevel", "stage", "spatial" };

-	interface XRFrameOfReference : XRCoordinateSystem {
-		readonly attribute XRStageBounds? bounds;
-		attribute EventHandler onboundschange;
 	};